denoland/docs/runtime/reference/migration_guide.md

 - Qwik
 - and more

-Most existing projects should require minimal or no changes; just replace `npm run dev` with `deno task dev` and get on with your work.
+Most existing projects will require minimal or no changes; just replace `npm run dev` with `deno task dev` and get on with your work.

 Deno will provide helpful error messages with suggestions to guide you towards a